Whether or not you have to clean your aquarium

-Fill another bucket or container with room temperature, conditioned water (you can use some of your aquarium water) and begin dissasembling your filter.
+Fill another bucket or container with room temperature, conditioned water (you can use some of your aquarium water) and begin disassembling your

 It depends on the size of your aquarium and the fish you keep.
 Aquariums with larger fish or a large quantity of fish will need cleaning more often, whereas large aquariums with a few tidy fish like tetras will need cleaning less often.
 With that being said, once every 3-4 weeks is ideal.

 This advice is primarily for internal and external filters because they are the most common.
 If you are looking for a